DeafProger/prjDjango/README.md

-# prjDjango - This is a homework for first step in Django.
-Thank You for interesting
+# prjDjango - This is a homeworks for first steps in Django.
+Thank You for watching